Kazmirchuk/nats-tcl/API.md

 ## Description

 ### constructor ?conn_name?
-Creates a new instance of `nats::connection` with default options and initialises a [logger](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/log/logger.md) instance with the severity level set to `warn`.
+Creates a new instance of the TclOO object `nats::connection` with default options and initialises a [logger](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/log/logger.md) instance with the severity level set to `warn`.
 If you pass in a connection name, it will be sent to NATS in a `CONNECT` message, and will be indicated in the logger name.

 ### objectName cget option
 Returns the current value of an option as described above.